 Apart from that, you can also find several palaces inside this fort such as Raj Mahal, Jain temple, Laxminath temple and you can also find four large gates and merchant havelis.
 The merchant havelisare designed with some hundred years old carving structures, and you can find some great Rajasthani art forms and ancient paintings inside this fort.

 - The fort has countless rooms with small decorated windows, doors and balconies.
 The most important attraction of this fort is the presence of royal families inside the Sonar Fort.
 Some part of this fort has also been transformed as museum, and still some royal family members stay inside these parts.

 - On the other part, you can find the great Vyas Haveli where the descendants of the main royal builders still live inside this part.
 The other Haveli known as Shree Nath Palace, where the prime minister of feudal Rajasthan stayed, and you can also find some carving wooden panels on the ceiling and the doors of this Sonar Fort.

 The Mughals in 1762 attacked the Fort and afterwards Maharawal Mulrak took control of it, and then after his death the East India Company controlled sonar fort.
 So if you want to remember these days and identify some symbols of royal heritage of Rajasthan, then you must visit this Jaisalmer Fort once in your life.
-Our Rajasthan Thar Desert Safari Tour includes visit to Jaisalmer Fort.
+Our Splendid Rajasthan Tour to Majestic Thar includes visit to Jaisalmer Fort.

 Junagarh Fort, Bikaner